Debashnu/gemini/README.md

 - **Multi-Language Support:** Expanding the app to support multiple languages for a wider user base.
 - **Voice Interaction:** Implementing voice commands for hands-free operation.
-- **Sentiment Analysis:** Integrating sentiment analysis to tailor responses based on the emotional tone of the conversation.

-## Contact

-For questions, comments, or suggestions, please reach out to us via email at [bazobehram@hotmail.com](mailto:bazobehram@hotmail.com).

 ## Important Note